Amartya1299/R-based-Analysis-on-Travel-Reviews/README.md

 ## How to Run
 1. Clone the repository
-2. Open `scripts/analysis.R` in R or RStudio
+2. Open `Analysis.R` in R or RStudio
 3. Run the script (CSV path is relative)

 ## Libraries
-tidyverse, corrplot, cluster, factoextra, car
+tidyverse, corrplot, cluster, factoextra